 De Mello also offers a different way to practice the Benedictine Lectio Divina.
-He suggests we read scripture (lectio) until the word or phrase comes that resonates with us and then stop (meditatio) and constantly repeat the word with pauses so that we pray not just with our mind but with our body.
+He suggests we read Scripture (lectio) until the word or phrase comes that resonates with us, and then stop (meditatio) and constantly repeat the word with pauses.
+In this way, we pray not just with our mind but with our body.
 When we feel saturated with the word, we stop and enter into prayer (oratio).
-He also suggests a group form of the exercise using chant with large periods of silence.
+He also suggests a group form of the exercise, using chant along with large segments of silence.

 De Mello tells the story of the major guilt of a man who just barely misses his father’s death.
-My experience is this so often is the guilt that brings many people to spiritual direction.
-I am constantly amazed how God works.
-We called back to God even and maybe even especially by those who have died
+My experience is this so often is an impetus that brings many people to spiritual direction.
+I am constantly amazed at how God works.
+We are called back to God even—and maybe even especially—by those who have died.